-- Courses are taught by tenure track or adjunct faculty members who meet the highest levels of professional standards; the program does not use graduate assistants to teach courses.
+- Courses are taught by faculty members who meet the highest levels of professional standards, not graduate assistants.

-- The Bureau of Labor Statistics indicates employment opportunities are expected to increase 16% from 2014-2024; faster than the average for all occupations.
+- The Bureau of Labor Statistics indicates employment opportunities are expected to increase 16 percent from 2014-2024, faster than the average for all occupations.

 - The College of Health Professions maintains a dedicated staff of academic advisors to support the academic needs of students pursuing the histotechnology emphasis.

 - The William Beaumont Hospital histotechnology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd, Suite 720, Rosemont, IL 60018.